Uber announces new safety measures in response to DMV crime surge

-WASHINGTON - Uber wants to make its ride-hailing experience safer for passengers and drivers in D.C., Maryland, and Virginia.
+WASHINGTON - Uber wants to make its ride-hailing experience safer for drivers in D.C., Maryland, Virginia, and across the country.

 On Monday, they announced several new features and policy changes that they hope will make things less dangerous for the people who use their app and the ones who work for them.

-Beginning in 2024, riders will have to verify their accounts using an ID or "trusted data sources."
+Beginning in 2024, riders will have to verify their accounts to confirm user details against "trusted data sources" or an ID document.

 Drivers will have the ability to make sure they're picking up passengers who have been verified by Uber.